bolton2710/echem-dft-etl/README.md

 6. Print report.

 [Apache-Airflow](https://airflow.apache.org/) is used for orchestrating the above ETL workflow.
-A DAG was created with the [TaskFlow API](https://airflow.apache.org/docs/apache-airflow/stable/tutorial/taskflow.html).
+Airflow DAG was created with the [TaskFlow API](https://airflow.apache.org/docs/apache-airflow/stable/tutorial/taskflow.html).

 ![Screenshot from Airflow GUI](./dag.png)

 For demo purposes:
-- Only vanadium (IV) oxides are searched for.
+- Only vanadium (IV) oxides are searched.
 - Only the (111) facet of 2 randomly picked bulk structures are generated.
-- Minimal DFT (inaccurate but fast) settings are used on 1 randomly picked surface.
+- Minimal DFT settings (inaccurate but fast) are used on 1 randomly picked surface.
-- A minimal toy postgres database using [psycopg](https://www.psycopg.org/docs/index.html) was implemented.
+- A minimal postgres database using [psycopg](https://www.psycopg.org/docs/index.html) was implemented.
-- The report is just a simple figure with annotations and atomic structure, shown in Markdown.
+- The report is a simple figure with annotations and atomic structure, printed on a Markdown file.

 ### C. Folder tour
 - The Airflow DAG is written in [/dags/my_dag.py](./dags/my_dag.py).